varmox/ygeonline/content/post/reformatting-drives.md

 ---
-title: "Reformatting enterprise storage drives" # Title of the blog post.
+title: "Reformatting enterprise storage drives - to use elsewhere" # Title of the blog post.
 date: 2023-12-26T15:28:45+02:00 # Date of post creation.
 description: "Article description." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.